chriswebb09/chriswebb09.github.io/_posts/2016-11-30-experiments-with-ngrok-and-twilio.md

 ### Wrap-up

  Once you’ve downloaded your VoIP, in your keychain access, you will need to export it to a [.p12](https://en.wikipedia.org/wiki/PKCS_12) file and extract the cert and private keys which you will need to add to your application setup on Twilio.
 Now you can go to your Twilio Dashboard and create a new Push Credential, pasting in the private and Cert keys when your configuring.
 Be sure to check ‘Sandbox’ in the options before you create the credentials.
+Below is the way that Twilio recommends you get the key and cert files.

+{% highlight  linenos %}
+user:~# >> openssl pkcs12 -in ~/dev/certs/VoIPTwil.p12 -nocerts -out key.pem
+user:~# >> openssl rsa -in key.pem -out key.pem
+user:~# >> openssl pkcs12 -in ~/dev/certs/VoIPTwil.p12 -clcerts -nokeys -out cert.pem
+{% endhighlight %}

 Next post, part 2, we’ll dive into the workarounds needed to get the example app off the ground and running.